Why Cost of Living Matters

 The Biggest Driver: Housing

 Housing typically accounts for 70–80% of the cost-of-living difference between locations.
-In the rural Southeast (Corinth, MS; LaGrange, GA; Paris, TX), you can rent a two-bedroom apartment for $700–$900/month.
-In suburban Philadelphia or the Fox Valley area of Wisconsin, comparable housing runs $1,200–$1,800/month.
+In many rural and small-metro areas, you can rent a two-bedroom apartment for $700–$900/month.
+In higher-cost suburbs of major metros, comparable housing can run $1,200–$1,800/month or more.

 If you're evaluating a relocation, housing cost is the single most important number to research before accepting.
 Look at actual rental listings or home prices in the specific zip code, not just the city average.